-Engage the noise blanker in the menu with MENU:

-NB En.
-Tapping the SELECT knob toggles the noise blanker on and off.
-When the noise blanker is enabled ,NB appears near the upper right corner of the display after you exit the menu.
+Engage the noise blanker in the menu with MENU: \bigcirc NB En.
+Tapping the \bigcirc SELECT knob toggles the noise blanker on and off.
+When the noise blanker is enabled, NB appears near the upper right corner of the display after you exit the menu.

-Adjust the aggressiveness of the noise blanker with MENU: 1 NB Level and turn the 2 SELECT knob.
+Adjust the aggressiveness of the noise blanker with MENU: \bigcirc NB Level and turn the \bigcirc SELECT knob.
 A setting of 1 is least aggressive and 15 is maximum.
-The higher the setting the more completely it blanks the pulse noise, but the more likely it will cause distortion of the desired signals.
+The higher the setting the more completely it blanks the pulse noise, but the more likely it will cause distortion of the desired signals and jumping of the display.
 Use the lowest value that does an adequate job.
 About 10 or 11 is a good starting point.